alphagov/govuk-developer-docs/source/manual/generate-csr.html.md

 parent: "/manual.html"
 ---

+# Generate a Certificate Signing Request (CSR) for GOV.UK

 A certificate signing request is required when buying or renewing a TLS certificate for a GOV.UK domain.

 ## Buying a new certificate